Special Imaging CT and MRI — Certificates

 - Demonstrates strong academic performance in science and related courses.

-- Is detail-oriented and able to work under pressure while demonstrating critical-thinking and problem-solving skills.
+- Detail-oriented and able to work under pressure, while demonstrating critical-thinking and problem-solving skills.

 Admission is based on a selective process.
 In addition to Loma Linda University and School of Allied Health Professions admissions requirements, the applicant must also complete the following requirements: